bonkzwonil/voiceAtis/README.md

    * The airport is in the list of approved airports (airports.info)
    * Fell free to help me by providing frequencies of missing airports!

+## Bugs and issues
+* Please report bugs via the github issues tab.
+** It is usefull to attach the logfile from "root/logs".

 ## Used packages and Copyright
 ### python-metar